 The United States Environment Protection Agency (EPA) in 2014 published proposed changes in the regulating of refrigerants.

 This initiative is driven by the goal to enhance ozone layer protection and reduce global warming and is part of the Significant New Alternatives Policy (SNAP).

 SNAP is the EPA’s program to evaluate and regulate substitutes for the ozone-depleting or global warming chemicals that are being phased out under the stratospheric ozone protection provisions of the Clean Air Act (CAA).
 For more detailed information about SNAP, you can visit the official website here.

-The goal of the proposed changes is to reduce the use of chemicals, in this case refrigerants, which have high ozone depleting or global warming properties or potential.
+The goal of the proposed changes is to reduce the use of chemicals which have high ozone depleting or global warming properties or potential.
 These are commonly referred to as ODP and GWP, respectively.
 The identified refrigerants are to be replaced with compounds displaying zero or very low ODP and very low GWP.
 According to these recommendations, many of the refrigerants we use today will be banned.
 The proposed changes include the elimination of134A and 404A, two refrigerants common in display freezers and coolers used in North America today.

 As it stands today, these refrigerants will be replaced with what is known as natural refrigerants.